fakocher/simple-chat/README.md

 ## Usage

-- Add the path to the classes to your environment variable `CLASSPATH`.
+- Add the Java classes root path `<path-to-project>/out/production/simple-chat` to your environment variable `CLASSPATH`.
-- Run `rmiregistry`.
+- Run `start rmiregistry`.
+It should open a blank CLI.
-- Run the `Server` class with Java.
+- Run the `Server` class with Java (from your favorite CLI or IDE).
 It should output `Server ready`.
-- Run the `Client` class with Java.
+- Run the `Client` class.
 It should output `Ready to chat!`.